acoustep/mitchs.pw/source/read/2015-02-11-using-padrino-with-ember-cli-part-1.html.markdown

 rake sq:migrate:up
 ```

-To make our timestamp columns behave like Ruby on Rails We  need to add the Sequel timestamp plugin in our ```config/database.rb```.
+To make our timestamp columns behave like Ruby on Rails we need to add the Sequel timestamp plugin in our ```config/database.rb```.

 ```ruby
 Sequel::Model.plugin(:timestamps)